throughnothing/vagrant-docker-starter/README.md

 # Structure

-By default, the `Vagrantfile` is placed in the repository root, but this can be moved.
-Some people like to put it in the `ops/` directory, to keep the root uncluttered.
-Either way is fine, but if you move the `Vagrantfile` from the root, you'll have to update the pointer to the `vagrant-config.yml` at the top of the `Vagrantfile`.
+By default, the `Vagrantfile` and it's config `YAML` file are placed in the `ops/` directory, to keep the root uncluttered.
+These files can be moved anywhere, but if you move the `Vagrantfile`, you may have to update the path to the `vagrant-config.yml`.
+Additionally, moving where the `Vagrantfile` is will change what directory you have to run your `vagrant` commands from.

+The `ops/` directory is also the place where you can add directories and files needed to provision your `docker-host`, and for docker config files or scripts needed to build images for your particular project.
+We find it's best to keep these out of your project root, and the `ops/` directory seems suited for this.

-You should not have to modify the `Vagrantfile`, as most of the configuration for both the `docker-host` and all of your containers can be kept in the `vagrant-config.yml` file, which, by default, resides in the `ops/` directory.
+You should ideally not have to modify the `Vagrantfile`, as most of the configuration for both the `docker-host` and all of your containers can be kept in the `vagrant-config.yml` file, which, by default, resides in the `ops/` directory.

 ## vagrant-config.yml